decretist/Dissertation/Chapter2/presentation.markdown

 (Aldershot, Hampshire, Great Britain : Brookfield, Vt., USA: Variorum ;
 Gower, 1990), 13.

-[6] "**Gratian rarely took his rubrics from earlier collections.
-Rather he created his own** and often melded the rubrics with the dicta."
+[6] Winroth, *The Making of Gratian’s Decretum*.

+[7] "Gratian rarely took his rubrics from earlier collections.
+Rather he created his own ..."
 (Eichbauer, “St. Gall Stiftsbibliothek 673 and the Early Redactions of Gratian’s Decretum,” 107)

-[7] Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
+[8] Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
 (Winroth, *The Making of Gratian’s Decretum*, 17, 39, 144).
 See Robert Kretzschmar's edition, (*Alger von Lüttichs Traktat "De misericordia et iustitia": ein